Access Database Engine: Queries

 Queries are the mechanisms that Jet uses to retrieve data from the database.
 They can be defined in Microsoft QBE (Query By Example), through the Microsoft Access SQL Window or through Access Basic's Data Access Objects (DAO) language.
-These are then converted to an SQL SELECT statement.
-The query is then compiled — this involves parsing the query (involves syntax checking and determining the columns to query in the database table), then converted into an internal Jet query object format, which is then tokenized and organised into a tree like structure.
-In Jet 3.0 onwards these are then optimised using the Microsoft Rushmore query optimisation technology.
+These are then converted to a SQL SELECT statement.
+The query is then compiled — this involves parsing the query (involves syntax checking and determining the columns to query in the database table), then converting into an internal Jet query object format, which is then tokenized and organized into a tree-like structure.
+In Jet 3.0 onward these are then optimized using the Microsoft Rushmore query optimization technology.
 The query is then executed and the results passed back to the application or user who requested the data.

 Jet passes the data retrieved for the query in a dynaset.
-This is a set of data that is dynamically linked back to the database.
+This is a set of data that is linked dynamically back to the database.
 Instead of having the query result stored in a temporary table, where the data cannot be updated directly by the user, the dynaset allows the user to view and update the data contained in the dynaset.
-Thus, if a university lecturer queries all students who received a distinction in their assignment and finds an error in that student's record, they would only need to update the data in the dynaset, which would automatically update the student's database record without the need for them to send a specific update query after storing the query results in a temporary table.
+Thus, if a university lecturer queries all students who received a distinction in their assignment and finds an error in that student's record, the user would only need to update the data in the dynaset, which would automatically update the student's database record without the need for the user to send a specific update query after storing the query results in a temporary table.